George J. Aulisio

 I am primarily interested in contemporary continental political thought (Agamben, Badiou, Derrida, Rancière, Žižek) and critical theory (Benjamin, Adorno, Horkheimer), paying particular attention to the theological grounding of politics.
 For samples of my work see: https://temple.academia.edu/ZiqianZhang.

-I am a third-year PhD student teaching aesthetics and interested in epistemology, metaphysics, aesthetics, philosophy of language, political philosophy, ancient and medieval philosophy, and philosophy of religion.
+I am a second-year PhD student teaching aesthetics and interested in epistemology, metaphysics, aesthetics, philosophy of language, political philosophy, ancient and medieval philosophy, and philosophy of religion.
 I have a BA in politics, philosophy, and economics from The King’s College and completed a year of graduate study in philosophy at the University of St Andrews in Scotland.
 I hope to focus my doctoral research on 16th-century formulations of Mennonite two-kingdom dualism and their implications on contemporary pacifism and political philosophy.